 All courses taken to fulfill program course requirements must be taken for a letter grade except those courses specified by the department as credit/no credit grading only.

-Students receiving less than a grade of C in the Social Work Core and Professional Sequence may not progress in the program.
-Progression in the Professional Sequence also depends on maintaining a cumulative and Chico State grade point average of 2.0 and completing all prior and current required classes.
+A grade of C or higher is required for all course work in the major and for progressing into the Professional Sequence.
+Progression in the Professional Sequence also depends on maintaining a cumulative and Chico State grade point average of 2.0 and completing all prior and current required courses.

 Completion of the following courses, or their approved transfer equivalents, is required of all candidates for this degree.
 Courses in this program may complete more than one graduation requirement.